 Massive amounts of time saved in trawling regulator websites and manually identifying your obligations, as well as reduced employee training time.
 Firms are able to better control their compliance costs, as well as avoid penalties and fines.

-Thanks to the efficiencies gained and newly liberated resources, compliance officers can direct their attention to more critical tasks — thus drastically increasing their effectiveness at anticipating and mitigating risk, and protecting the firm’s reputation.
+Thanks to the efficiencies gained and newly liberated resources, Risk and Compliance can direct their attention to more critical tasks — thus drastically increasing their effectiveness at anticipating and mitigating risk, and protecting the firm’s reputation.